 These gloves are made using flexible neoprene material that lets you move freely as if there's nothing covering your palms.
 The breathability function of neoprene works to reduce sweaty hands, keeping them dry and protected against calluses, cuts, or sores.

 The ProFitness gloves feature silicone padding patterns on the palms to reinforce your grip over the bar and when you're lifting weights.
 The open hand design offers added ventilation and flexibility, letting you maneuver your hands for optimal execution of certain exercises.

 As for the wrists, these gloves include attached wrist straps that provide extra stability and joint support during your training.
-These wraps boost comfort by minimizing hand tension and distributing weight.
+This wrist wraps product boost comfort by minimizing hand tension and distributing weight.
 It's also adjustable using velcro closure so you can easily fit your gloves to perfection.

 The ProFitness CrossFit Gloves are available in a variety of 6 colors: black, camo, red, blue, pink, and turquoise.
 Their sizes range from X-Small to X-large, but be careful as they can be tricky to decide.

 However, the 60-day warranty allows you to replace or refund your purchase if you're not entirely satisfied with the fit.

 - Silicone textured palm offers excellent grip